 After completion of the Plan of Study, it is the responsibility of the student and their faculty advisor to select a Thesis or Non-thesis Committee (depending on whether the student is pursuing a thesis or non-thesis degree).
-The Master's Thesis (or non-thesis) Committee must include a minimum of three members, all of whom must be University of Arizona tenured, tenure-track, approved as tenure-eligible, or designated as Graduate Faculty by the Graduate College for the purposes of serving on graduate committees.
+The Master's Committee (Thesis or Non-thesis) must include a minimum of three members, all of whom must be University of Arizona tenured, tenure-track, approved as tenure-eligible, or designated as Graduate Faculty by the Graduate College for the purposes of serving on graduate committees.
 It must include the student's dissertation director (faculty advisor) and two other members of the current Chemical and Environmental Engineering Department faculty.
-Committee members from other institutions can be incorporated in addition to the CHEE Faculty as a courtesy and/or adjunct appointment as special members.
+Committee members from other institutions can be incorporated in addition to the CHEE faculty as a courtesy and/or adjunct appointment as special members.
 Special members to a thesis committee require the approval of the department and Graduate College.
 Non-thesis committees do not require department or Graduate College approvals.

 MS Thesis: All MS Thesis students must report a thesis committee in GradPath, using the Master's/Specialist Committee Appointment Form.
 Upon completion and approval of the written MS research thesis by the Thesis Committee, the candidate must pass a Final Oral Defense Examination.
 The examining committee will consist of the MS Thesis Committee.
 All CHEE members of the committee must be present during the examination.
 The presence of additional committee members is optional.
-Thesis approval pages can be completed electronically through AdobeSign.
-Students may work with the Graduate Program Coordinator to get the approval page drafted and set up for signature.
+Note that all thesis approval pages may be completed through AdobeSign.
+Students must work with the graduate program coordinator to get the approval page drafted and set up for signature.

-MS Non-thesis: Upon the completion and approval of the written MS research report by the MS Non-thesis Committee, the candidate must give a Final Oral Presentation and answer questions from the Committee and the audience.
-The examining committee will consist of the MS non-thesis Committee.
+MS Non-thesis: Upon the completion and approval of the written MS research report by the MS Non-thesis Committee, the candidate must give a final oral presentation and answer questions from the committee and the audience.
+The examining committee will consist of the MS non-thesis committee (not a formal committee for Graduate College purposes).
 All CHEE members of the committee should be present during the presentation.
 The presence of additional committee members is optional.

 All MS students, whether thesis or non-thesis, must complete a Master's Committee Appointment Form in GradPath.
-MS Thesis students will check the "Yes" button next to the question "Do you have a Master's committee?"
-Thesis students must list their thesis committee members before they submit the form.
-Non-thesis students will check the "No" button next to the question "Do you have a Master's committee?" and then submit the form.
-This is because the Graduate College assumes that any student who has a master's committee is doing a thesis (not a non-thesis) degree.
-The non-thesis committee is internal to the CHEE department.
+MS Thesis and MS Non-Thesis students in Environmental Engineering will check the "Yes" button next to the question "Do you have a Master's committee?"
+Students must list their committee members before they submit the form.
+Thesis students will submit their final approved thesis to the Graduate College, but the non-thesis student will not submit their report to the Graduate College.
+The non-thesis report remains internal to the CHEE department.